Carina-P/hire-hens/README.md

 - Buy hens, coops, equipment and consumables.

 **Site owners need**
-- That it is easy for a user to hire hens and accessories.
+- That it is easy for a user to hire hens, coop and equipment (as waterer and feeder).
-- That is easy for a user to buy hens, equipment and consumables.
+- That is easy for a user to buy hens, coop, equipment and consumables (as food and bedding).
 - Possibilty to add frequently asked questions (FAQ).
 - Being able to administer products, orders and FAQs.
 - That only people with authority are being able to administer the products, FAQs and orders.

 **Users** needs:
-- Easy and intuitive way to hire hens, coops and equipment.
+- Easy and intuitive way to hire or buy hens, coops and equipment and also buy consumables.
 - Easy to find more information about the rental process and how to take care of a hen.
 - Easy to buy hens and accessories.